A plethora of inertial products: The localized orbifold product on

 where $\star$ is the usual orbifold product on $K_G(I_G(I_GX))_c$, and $If \colon I_G(I_GX) \rTo I_GX$ is the projection.\end{df} \begin{rem} It should be noted that $I_G(I_GX)$ is not the same as $\Itwo_GX$.
 The inertia $ I_G(I_GX) = \{(h,g,x) | hx = gx = x, hg = gh\}$ is a closed subspace of $\Itwo_GX$. \end{rem} The localized product can be interpreted in the context of the $\star_{V^+}$ product, where the vector bundle $V$ is replaced by the virtual bundle $-N_f$.
 Observe that the pullback of $\T$ to $I_GX$ splits as $\T = \T_{\IGX} + N_f$, where $N_f$ is the normal bundle to the finite l.c.i.~map $I_GX \rTo X$.
 Although $N_f$ is not a bundle on $X$, we can still compute $N_f^+(g_1,g_2)$ on $\Itwo_G X$.

 The same formal argument used in the proof of Theorem \ref{prop.star+geo} yields the following result. \begin{prop} The class $\euler(LR(\T) + \ar^+(-N_f))$ is well defined in localized $K$-theory and \end{prop} \begin{rem} The inertial pair corresponding the localized product is the formal pair $(LR(\T) + R^+(-N_f),{\cs}\T + {\as}^+(-N_f))$.
 However, the Chern character corresponding to this inertial pair is the usual orbifold Chern character and the corresponding product on $A^*(I\ix)$ is the usual orbifold product.
 The reason is that the orbifold Chern character isomorphism factors through $K_G(I_GX)_{(1)}$, the localization of $K_G(I_GX)$ at the augmentation ideal of $R(G)$.
-This localization corresponds to the untwisted sector of $I_GX$ where $f$ restricts to the identity map. \end{rem}
+This localization corresponds to the untwisted sector of $I_GX$ where $f$ restricts to the identity map. \end{rem} \begin{rem} Identifying $K_G(I_GX)_\nc$ with the localization of $K_G(I_G(I_GX))_\nc$ allows us to invert the class $\euler(N_f)$.
+In \cite[Section 3.4]{Kau:10a} the author gives a framework for defining similar products after formally inverting the Euler classes of normal bundles. \end{rem}